|Work Schedule:||Full Time|

-Minimum requirements include a Bachelor's degree from a nationally accredited college or university (GPA 3.0 or better); excellent oral and written communication skills; analytical skills; strong interpersonal skills; and high levels of trustworthiness, integrity and loyalty to the US are required.
+Minimum requirements: These positions require a five year contract term employment agreement. .
+Candidates must have a Bachelor's degree from a nationally accredited college or university (GPA 3.0 or better); excellent oral and written communication skills; analytical skills; strong interpersonal skills; and high levels of trustworthiness, integrity and loyalty to the US are required.
 All applicants must undergo successful occupational testing to include an aptitude test, writing test, personality inventory, and interview.

 Areas of study currently desired:

 - Computer Security